xapian/xapian-docsprint/advanced/postingsource.rst

     virtual PostingSource * clone() const;

+Currently using custom :xapian-class:`PostingSource` subclasses with the remote backend is only possible if the subclasses are implemented directly in C++.
-To work with searches across remote databases, you need to implement a few more methods.
+To get this to work, you need to implement a few more methods.
 Firstly, you need to implement the :xapian-just-method:`name()` method.
 This simply returns the name of your posting source (fully qualified with any namespace)::

     virtual std::string name() const;